 Malcolm Turnbull is also short-changing pensioners by failing to reduce deeming rates in line with falling interest rates.

-The Liberals have failed to adjust the deeming rates, despite interest rates falling from 2.25 percent in February 2015 to 1.50 percent today (September 20th, 2016).
+The Liberals have failed to adjust the deeming rates despite interest rates falling from 2.25 percent in February 2015 to 1.50 percent (as of 20 March 2018).